giovanniboscu/continuous-section-field/docs/programmer-guide/csf_polygon_centroid_axis_shear_assumptions.md

 The contribution documented here is then zero.

-A CSF model can instead produce a moving axial-flexural centroid because geometry and axial-flexural participation may vary continuously along
+A CSF model can instead produce a moving global centroid because geometry and axial-flexural participation may vary continuously along $z$.
+Typical causes
-$z$.
-Examples include:
+include:

 - asymmetric taper;
 - variable material distribution;
 - longitudinally varying polygon `weight`;
 - local deterioration or strengthening;
 - activation or reduction of axial-flexural participation;
-- combined geometric and material variation.
+- combined geometric and participation changes.

-The complete centroid curve is:
+The global centroid curve is:

 ```math
 \mathbf C(z)